ilyakylikov/Zomboid/README.md

 ```python
  __init__(file_path: str):
  ```
-- Initializes the SurvivalInventory with the path to the CSV file.
+- Initializes the Inventory with the path to the CSV file.
 - Loads the inventory data into memory.

 *Methods*